K'Lavon Chaisson

-K'Lavon Chaisson (KAY-luv-vahn chase-ON; born July 25, 1999) is an American professional football linebacker for the New England Patriots of the National Football League (NFL).
-He played college football for the LSU Tigers and was selected by the Jacksonville Jaguars in the first round of the 2020 NFL draft.
+K'Lavon Chaisson (KAY-luv-vahn chase-ON; born July 25, 1999) is an American professional football outside linebacker for the Washington Commanders of the National Football League (NFL).
+Chaisson played college football for the LSU Tigers and was selected by the Jacksonville Jaguars in the first round of the 2020 NFL draft.
+He has also been a member of the Carolina Panthers, Las Vegas Raiders, and New England Patriots.

-Early years
+Early life

-Chaisson was born and grew up in Houston, Texas and attended North Shore Senior High School.
+Chaisson was born on July 25, 1999, in Houston, Texas, and later attended North Shore Senior High School.
 He quit playing football as a freshman in order to focus on basketball, but returned to football as a junior.
 He became an immediate starter at defensive end for the Mustangs, leading Texas high schoolers with 15.5 sacks along with 50 tackles, including 13 for loss, and forced three fumbles and helped lead North Shore to the Class 6A Division I state championship game and was named first-team All-State by the Associated Press.
 Chaisson was named the defensive MVP of the game after recording two sacks, four tackles for loss, a blocked kick and a forced fumble in the game and making a game-saving tackle at fourth and goal to preserve a 21–14 win over Todd Dodge's Westlake High School.

 As a senior, Chaisson was named the 21-6A district defensive MVP as well as included on the Scout.com All-Midlands team and was invited to the 2017 Under Armour All-America Game.
 In the game he recorded six tackles, five of which were for loss, and tied the game's record with three sacks.
 Rated a five star recruit by Scout.com and four star by 247Sports, ESPN and Rivals, Chaisson committed to play college football at LSU over offers from Florida and Texas.